dedeswim/dedeswim.github.io/content/home/experience.md

   date_end = "2021-01-31"
   description = """

   Cyber-Defence Campus is the Swiss equivalent of DARPA,a research center of the ArmedForces for the cyber-defence capability development.
-I am being hosted and supervised by Dr. Humbert.
+I have been hosted and supervised by Dr. Humbert.

   * Conducted research about Machine Unlearning and Membership Inference Attacks against Generative Models under the supervision of Dr. Mathias Humbert.
   * Tools in use: PyTorch, PyTorch Lightning, Comet ML, and Python.